data61/PSL/README.md

    with the Isabelle keyword, **imports** as ``imports "PSL.PSL"``.
 ![Screenshot](./image/screen_shot_import.png)

 If you find it difficult to install our tool, please refer to [the Isabelle System Manual](https://isabelle.in.tum.de/doc/system.pdf).
-Alternatively, you can just send an email to Yutaka.
-You can find his email address in the first page of [this paper](https://arxiv.org/pdf/2001.10834.pdf).
+Alternatively, you can just send an email to Yutaka at Yutaka.Nagashima(at)cvut.cz.

 ## Basic Commands
 - The keyword **strategy** defines a new strategy.